emslade23/EC444-Projects/quest-6/report.md

 2019-12-10

 ## Summary
-The purpose of this quest is to program a crawler to automatically navigate itself though a course and also react to different signals.
-The crawler must also be able to controlled manually though a web client and also have the functionality to decode a QR code.
+The purpose of this quest is to program a crawler to automatically navigate itself though a course and react to different signals emmited from beacons on the track as smoothly as possible.
+The crawler must also include a manually controlled feature though a web client and use a webcam to decipher a QR code.

 ## Evaluation Criteria